freezy/dmd-extensions/README.md

 DMD Extensions v1.0.0
 USAGE: dmdext mirror --source=<source> [--destination=<destination>]

   -s, --source             Required.
 The source you want to retrieve DMD data
                            from.
 One of: [ pinballfx2, screen ].

   -f, --fps                How many frames per second should be mirrored.
                            Default: 25

-  -p, --position          Position and size of screen grabber source.
-Four
+  -p, --position           [screen] Position and size of screen grabber source.
-                          values: <Left> <Top> <Width> <Height>.
-Default: "0 0 128 32".
+                           Four values: <Left> <Top> <Width> <Height>.
+Default:
+                           "0 0 128 32".

-  --grid-spacing          How much of the white space around the dot should be
+  --grid-spacing           [pinballfx2] How much of the white space around the
-                          cut off.
+                           dot should be cut off.
 1 means same size as the dot, 0.5 half size, etc. 0 for disable.
 Default: 1.

-  --grid-size             Number of horizontal and vertical dots when removing
+  --grid-size              [pinballfx2] Number of horizontal and vertical dots
-                          grid spacing.
-Two values: <Width> <Height>.
-Default:
+                           when removing grid spacing.
+Two values: <Width>
-                          "128 32".
+                           <Height>.
+Default: "128 32".

-  --no-shading            Disabled shading, i.e. artificial downsampling for
+  --no-shading             [pinballfx2] Disable shading, i.e. artificial
-                          RGB displays.
+                           downsampling for RGB displays.
 Default: false.

-  --shading-numshades     Number of shades for artifical downsampling for RGB
+  --shading-numshades      [pinballfx2] Number of shades for artifical
-                          displays.
+                           downsampling for RGB displays.
 Default: 4

-  --shading-intensity     Multiplies luminosity of the parsed dot so it covers
+  --shading-intensity      [pinballfx2] Multiplies luminosity of the parsed dot
-                          the whole spectrum before downsampling.
+                           so it covers the whole spectrum before downsampling.
                            Default: 2.5.

-  --shading-brightness    Adds luminosity to the parsed dot after being
+  --shading-brightness     [pinballfx2] Adds luminosity to the parsed dot after
-                          multiplied.
+                           being multiplied.
 Useful if even black dots should be slightly illuminated.
 Default: 0.1.

+  --dmd-crop               [pinballfx2] How many pixels should be cropped off
+                           the DMD window.
+Four values: <Left> <Top> <Right>
+                           <Bottom>.
+Default: "12 8 8 12".

   -d, --destination        The destination where the DMD data is sent to.
 One
                            of: [ auto, pindmdv1, pindmdv2, pindmdv3, pin2dmd,
                            virtual ].
 Default: "auto", which outputs to all available devices.

   --no-virtual             Explicitly disables the virtual DMD when destination
                            is "auto".
 Default: false.

+  --virtual-stay-on-top    Makes the virtual DMD stay on top of other
+                           application windows.
+Default: false.

+  --virtual-hide-grip      Hides the resize grip of the virtual DMD.
+Default:
+                           false.

+  --virtual-position       Position and size of virtual DMD.
+Three values:
+                           <Left> <Top> <Width>.
+Default: "0 0 1024".

   --use-gray4              Sends frames in 4-bit grayscale to the display if
                            supported.
+Default: false

   --flip-x                 Flips the image horizontally.
 Default: false.

   --flip-y                 Flips the image vertically.
 Default: false.

-  -q, --quit-when-done    Exit the program when finished, e.g. when Pinball FX2
+  -q, --quit-when-done     Exit the program when finished, e.g. when Pinball
-                          doesn't receive any frames anymore.
+                           FX2 doesn't receive any frames anymore.
+Default: false
 ```

 ### Test